 - Kosher salt and pepper

-Mix jam, water, ginger and vinegar in a small bowl until blended.
+- Mix jam, water, ginger and vinegar in a small bowl.

-Add apricot mixture to pan, scraping to loosen any browned bits.
-Place chicken back in pan, turning to coat both sides of each piece, and continue cooking until sauce is thickened, the consistency of a glaze and chicken is cooked through.
+- Add apricot mixture to pan, scraping to loosen any browned bits.
+Place chicken back in pan, turning to coat both sides of each piece, and continue cooking until sauce is thickened, the consistency of a glaze and chicken is cooked through, about 3-4 minutes.

 After you make this chicken dinner recipe, I’d love to see photos of it!
 You can share them with me on my Facebook page.